bedros/bookie/README.md

     pip install -r requirements.txt

-If no database file exists for sqlite (only one supported at the moment), run this before launching the server

-    scripts/init_db.py

-To compile the frontend Elm code you will need to install the following (`-g` is optional and can be inserted in the following command after the word `install`)
+To compile the frontend Elm code you will need to install the following (`-g` is optional)

     npm install -g elm elm-css